rmp135/imgur/docs/docs/index.md

 import { Client } from '@rmp135/imgur'
 ```

-Instantiate the Client with your credentails and call the relevant API endpoint.
+Instantiate the Client with your credentials and call the relevant API endpoint.
 If you do not have credentials, refer to the [authorization](authorization.md) documentation on how to obtain these.

 The documentation in this guide will be written with Typescript / ES7 in mind.
 The `.then / .catch` callbacks still function as you would expect.